 One of Holland Hospital’s staff physical therapist will begin working with you soon after surgery.
 The physical therapist will encourage you to move your ankles and other joints so they remain strong.
 During this time, your therapist will teach you about recovery, help you to begin walking, check your progress frequently and keep us informed.
 Additional information on rehabilitation after surgery is available here.

-Many times, a patient who has hip arthroscopy is discharged the next day.
 A joint replacement usually requires a one- to three-day hospital stay.
 Before you leave, your therapist will teach you how to dress and get out of bed without help.
 The care coordinator will help to set up any care you need once you return home.
 If your sutures or clips need to be remove, we will let you know who will remove them, where and when.
 For those coming from outside the area, we will find someone close to where you live.

 When you get home, remember to take it easy.